zdravkov/kendo-docs/api/wrappers/jsp/tabStrip.md

 ### kendo:tabStrip-animation

-A collection of visual animations used when
+A collection of visual animations used when TabStrip tab are selected through user interactions.
+Setting this option to false will disable all animations.

 More documentation is available at [kendo:tabStrip-animation](tabstrip/animation).